maximtrp/scikit-posthocs/README.rst

 Additionally, three other tests available in SciPy and Statsmodels are made pairwise: T test, Mann-Whitney U test, and TukeyHSD test.

-Also, some plotting functionality is introduced (i.e. significance plots).
+Also, some plotting functionality is introduced (e.g. significance plots).

 Dependencies
 ------------